sisrfeng/coc-wiki/Multiple-cursors-support.md

 * Change the placeholder for rename.
 * Save the buffer for synchronize changes to related buffers.
 * Add or remove lines.
+* Press `<CR>` to open line under cursor in right split window.
 * Change content of related buffers, the changes would be synchronized to refactor buffer.
-* Press `<CR>` to open related buffer line on right split window.
-* Fold the ranges by command like `zi`.
+* Fold the ranges by commands like `zi`.

 <img width="632" alt="Screen Shot 2019-07-26 at 7 11 52 PM" src="https://user-images.githubusercontent.com/251450/61948104-8b385680-afd9-11e9-9858-cc980985ce3c.png">

 ## Use CocSearch command

-For rename variable across files in current cwd, you can use `:CocSearch` command which requires [ripgrep](https://github.com/BurntSushi/ripgrep) to work.
+For rename variable across files in current cwd, use `:CocSearch` command which requires [ripgrep](https://github.com/BurntSushi/ripgrep) to work.

 Each range of lines would be added to refactor window asynchronously and matched ranges would be added to cursors session for rename.